sisinflab/iir2021/cfp.md

 ## Scope
 The purpose of the Italian Information Retrieval Workshop (IIR) is to provide a meeting forum for stimulating and disseminating research in Information Retrieval, where Italian researchers (especially young ones) and researchers affiliated with Italian institutions can network and discuss their research results in an informal way.

 IIR 2021 is the 11th edition of the Italian Information Retrieval Workshop.
-It will take place on September 15-17, 2021 at the [Department of Electrical & Information Engineering](http://deipoliba.azurewebsites.net/en/) of the [Polytechnic University of Bari](http://www.en.poliba.it/), Italy.
+It will take place on September 15-17, 2021 at the [Department of Electrical and Information Engineering](http://deipoliba.azurewebsites.net/en/) of the [Polytechnic University of Bari](http://www.en.poliba.it/), Italy.

 This edition of the Italian Information Retrieval Workshop will include a number of invited lectures from senior researchers.